 Many people ask how to remove your mugshot from Arrest.org which is one of the original mugshot websites that pioneered the whole idea of showcasing mugshots to the public via a website and monetizing the website with display advertising.

-Ironically you won’t see any buttons to remove or delete your mugshot since their idea to make money from the site was based upon advertising revenue.
-Mugshots were the content that displayed ads so deleting them wasn’t part of the plan.
-I’m sure now they are aware of the revenue that could be generated by offering a removal option but with the arrest of the Mugshot.com website owners I highly doubt they will attempt to offer a paid removal option.
+Ironically you won’t see any buttons to remove your mugshot from arrests.org since their idea to make money from the site is based upon advertising revenue.
+Mugshots are the content attracting traffic and impressions for ads so deleting them isn’t part of the plan.
+I’m sure now they are aware of the revenue that could be generated by offering a removal option but with the arrest of the Mugshot.com website owners, I highly doubt they will attempt to offer a paid removal option.

 A lot of times people get really upset when they discover their mugshot has been published online.
 One of the first things they do is lash out at the publisher whether it be a website or a news organization.
 Cussing and threatening to sue is not going to help you get a picture down.
 Being polite or actually sending a letter from a real lawyer might.
 As unscrupulous as the mugshot publishing industry is in most states it is still technically legal.

 Arrests.org: How can I remove my information?
 A step-by-step guide to opting out.

 Below are the steps to opt out of Arrests.org.
 However, there’s a caveat.
 Arrests.org may require supporting documentation to complete a request for removal.
 It is not guaranteed that your information will be removed from this site.